tytydraco/yessleep/out/The_Withdrawal_Part_1.md

 The first night she snuck out I was flabbergasted, what the hell could be so important that she'd risk getting all of us sick?
 Potentially killing us?
 Sure, there wasn't many people lurking around the streets as *most* of them had that commonsense, but regardless, she was risking it.
 All of us.
 It was at this moment that I realized she must really be addicted to something.
 It was kind of mind blowing to think about.

 Amy, fuckin' *Amy Scott* was revolting against the common authorities to score some mystery substance?
 Huh?
 Maybe she was seeing someone?
 No...
 No that wouldn't make sense.
-But why?
+She has never seeked boyfriends or just male approval in general, let alone taking a risk like that for a guy... which leaves me still wondering why...

 Why would she be out there?

 If she really was going out to score drugs, I made a solemn but sincere promise to myself that I'd kill the fucker who supplied her.